wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 * Get more sales from increased customer base, conversions and customer satisfaction
 * Get local phone numbers in more than 40 countries.
 Go global and win local trust.
 * Live help your visitors the way you like - On your Skype,  GTalk (Google talk), Mobile or Landline
-* Secure and reliable chat plugin
+* Secure and reliable live support chat plugin

 == Changelog ==

+= 2.0 =

+* Public release of the plugin
+* No code to copy&paste in widgets.
+Once click 'Install Plugin' button during the setup and configuration to insert the code automatically
+* Updated setup video, description and real user feedback

 = 0.9a =